-- comply with applicable laws, including export control, sanctions, and human trafficking laws - respect the rights of others, including privacy and intellectual property rights - don't abuse or harm others or yourself (or threaten or encourage such abuse or harm) for example, by misleading, defrauding, illegally impersonating, defaming, bullying, harassing, or stalking others that everyone using those services must follow.
+- comply with applicable laws, including export control, sanctions, and human trafficking laws - respect the rights of others, including privacy and intellectual property rights - don't abuse or harm others or yourself (or threaten or encourage such abuse or harm) for example, by misleading, defrauding, illegally impersonating, defaming, bullying, harassing, or stalking others

+Our service-specific additional terms and policies, such as our Generative AI Prohibited Use Policy, provide additional details about appropriate conduct that everyone using those services must follow.
 If you find that others aren't following these rules, many of our services allow you to report abuse.
 If we act on a report of abuse, we also provide the process described in the Taking action in case of problems section.